 You May Qualify for a Lower Mortgage Rate by Rebuilding Your Credit Scores Prior to Buying a House

 Potential home buyers who want to boost their FICO scores should heed these simple tips:

 Getting your credit in order will require you to check your credit report.
 You need to see what the strengths and weaknesses are of your report.
 Also, you should double check that there are not mistakes.
 Sometimes negative items could be reported more than once.

 It also is important to verify that nothing has been reported late in error.
 Also, make certain that the amounts owed on open accounts is right.
 If you find any mistakes, you should dispute them with the relevant credit bureau.
 Each of the major credit bureaus has a contact address specifically for disputed items.
 They are required by law to investigate anything that you dispute in a timely manner.
 The bureau will research the item in question and will send you a mailed response.
-Read more the rules and guidelines in the credit guide for buying a home in 2018.

 2. Set Payment Reminders

 It is very easy to miss payments on credit cards and other credit lines.
 The due dates are often different, and who does not get busy and forget to pay a bill on time?
 The problem is that if you pay late, not only will you pay a late fee; once the bill is 30 days late, it goes onto your credit report.
 So, you should set up payment reminders on your computer or mobile device to ensure every credit line is paid on time.